-Mold is an important part of nature, helping with the decomposition of organic matter and the recycling of nutrients in ecosystems.
+Mold is an important part of nature, helping with the decomposition of organic matter and recycling nutrients in ecosystems.
 While outdoor mold is essential, mold growing indoors presents health hazards and can cause property damage.
-Molds reproduce by means of tiny airborne spores that travel virtually anywhere, even in our homes.
+Molds reproduce via tiny airborne spores that travel virtually anywhere, even in our homes.

-Even though there are traces of mold spores indoors, they need the right “ingredients” to produce mold.
+Even though traces of mold spores indoors, they need the right “ingredients” to produce mold.
 Unfortunately, the conditions for mold growth are found in most homes: a food source (such as drywall, carpet, and wood), warmth, darkness, enough time to grow, and most importantly, moisture.
-Since moisture is an essential factor in mold growth, here are the common culprits that cause elevated moisture in homes:

-Basements provide excellent conditions for mold growth due to poor ventilation, cooler temperatures (that promote condensation), and frequent water leaks and flooding.
-Learn how to prevent and deal with basement flooding in this article.
+- Basements provide excellent mold growth conditions due to poor ventilation, cooler temperatures (that promote condensation), and frequent water leaks and flooding.

-Mold can also grow in various unexpected areas in the home, which can make mold remediation more difficult.
-Learn more mold prevention tips in this article and the dos and don’ts of minor mold cleaning here.
+Mold can also grow in various unexpected areas in the home, making mold remediation more difficult.
 For professional mold removal, as well as fire and water restoration services, contact your local PuroClean office.